EvernodeXRPL/evernode-docs/docs/source/platform/overview.md

 - Marketplace information and rules are goverened by [XRPL hooks](https://hooks.xrpl.org/).
 - Marketplace operations (host registration, leasing etc...) are represented by Xahau transactions.
 - A single host can make many DApp nodes available for lease using its hardware resources.
-- DApp operations (deployment, consensus, user interaction) happen directly between HotPocket nodes and users via websockets.
+- DApp operations (deployment, consensus, user interaction) happen directly between HotPocket nodes and users via WebSockets.
 They are NOT dependent on the Xahau network.
 They simply use the network "ports" allocated by the Host (Read [more](https://github.com/EvernodeXRPL/evernode-host#firewalls-and-ports)).

 The following diagram shows how different HotPocket DApps would be distributed across many Evernode hosts.
 Each DApp forms its own mesh network.